braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/dark-mode.md

 You may still use this feature even if your app does not offer its own dark theme.
 However, devices which do not support Dark Mode will display the _Light_ theme by default.
 Additionally, changing the devices theme on Android while an in-app message is being displayed won't change which theme is used for that in-app message.
 {% endalert %}

-### Using Dark Mode Consistently
+### Using dark mode consistently

 To use Dark Mode for all in-app messages, go to Templates & Media, then In-App Message Templates.
 From there, select [`Create Color Profile`][2] from the dropdown.
 Create a Color Profile that aligns with your Dark Mode theme.
 Then, anytime you create a Dark Mode version of an in-app message, you can select that Color Profile and keep the look of your in-app messages consistent.

 ## Compatibility
-- End users must be on iOS devices version 13 or higher, or Android devices version 10 or higher.
+- end users must be on ios devices version 13 or higher, or android devices version 10 or higher.
 - Braze iOS SDK v3.21.0+ Braze Android SDK v3.8.0+ is required.

 {% alert tip %}